mdda/mdda.github.io/_posts/AI/2019-04-16-presentation-at-tensorflow.md

 and [the twenty-fourth MeetUp, aka TensorFlow and Deep Learning : Images and CNNs](https://www.meetup.com/TensorFlow-and-Deep-Learning-Singapore/events/260469451/), was again hosted by Google Singapore.

-My talk was titled "First steps in Deep Learning with TensorFlow 2.0 : CNNs".
+My talk was titled "First steps in Deep Learning with TensorFlow 2.0 : CNNs", and was intended to introduce the elements of a CNN model *before* explaining the intricacies of back-propagtion (i.e. in some ways it was a different approach from the typical "build from the ground up" NN introductory pitch).